marijnh/Eloquent-JavaScript/01_values.md

 {{index "&& operator"}}

-The `&&` operator works similarly, but the other way around.
+The `&&` operator works similarly but the other way around.
 When the value to its left is something that converts to false, it returns that value, and otherwise it returns the value on its right.